stormslowly/node-phaser-example-server/readme.md

 1. clone the project
 2. change the `config.example.json ` to `config.json`, edit to specify the path of exmaples
-3. install the dependencies by `npm intall`
+3. install the dependencies by `npm install`
 3. start the server `./bin/www`
 4. vist <http://localhost:3000>